 Trusts for Children

-It doesn’t take much wealth to create a concern about what would happen to it if it fell into your children’s hands at too young an age.
-In DC, Maryland and Virginia, custodial accounts for minors terminate when the child attains either age 18 or, at the latest, age 21.
-It often makes sense to hold property in trust for the child’s benefit until the child is older, or even for the child’s entire life, depending on the circumstances.
+It doesn’t take much wealth to create a concern about what would happen if it fell into your children’s hands at too young an age.
+In DC and Maryland, custodial accounts for minors terminate when the child attains either age 18 or, at the latest, age 21.
+Custodial accounts in Virginia can now last to age 25.
+Nevertheless, it often makes sense to hold property in trust for the child’s benefit until the child is older, or even for the child’s entire life, depending on the circumstances.
 We can create these trusts under your Will or Revocable Trust.

 Asset Protection Planning